imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 ### Project status
-Click on the 'Status' link of the left side menu from the 'Project Home' page to track the demultiplexing or primary analysis for a project.
+Click on the '**Status**' link of the left side menu from the '**Project Home**' page to track the demultiplexing or primary analysis for a project.

 <p>
 </p>